Dr. Menon has been in the field of medical oncology for nearly two decades

 Bengaluru-based Cytecare Cancer Hospitals announced the appointment of Dr Hari Menon as Senior Consultant – Haemato-Oncology.
-Dr Menon has been in the field of medical oncology for nearly two decades, where he has been associated with reputed hospitals like the Tata Memorial Cancer Centre, Mumbai.
-His special focus lies in the specialised field of haematological malignancies, which caters to both leukaemia (blood cancers) and lymphomas (malignancies associated with the lymphoid reticular system).
-His key areas include acute and chronic leukaemia, lymphomas, central nervous system tumours and stem cell therapy.
+Dr. Menon has been in the field of medical oncology for nearly two decades, where he has been associated with reputed hospitals like the Tata Memorial Cancer Centre, Mumbai.
+His special focus lies in the specialized field of hematological malignancies, which caters to both leukemia (blood cancers) and lymphomas (malignancies associated with the lymphoid reticular system).
+His key areas include acute and chronic leukemia, lymphomas, central nervous system tumors and stem cell therapy.

-Dr Menon has been credited with over 50 publications, and numerous presentations and book chapters.
-He is member of the American society of hematology and the European hematology association.
-Dr Menon is a Reviewer for Indian and International peer-reviewed oncology journals, and has been an invited member of the advisory board for drug development by several multi-national pharmaceutical companies.
+Dr. Menon has been credited with over 50 publications, and numerous presentations and book chapters.
+He is a member of the American society of hematology and the European hematology association.
+Dr. Menon is a Reviewer for Indian and International peer-reviewed oncology journals and has been an invited member of the advisory board for drug development by several multi-national pharmaceutical companies.
 He is also associated with cancer patient advocacy and support groups, and with agencies striving to make cancer care widely available to patients.